git-ecosystem/git-credential-manager/docs/credstores.md

 [plaintext files credential store](#plaintext-files) except the first line (the secret value) is protected by DPAPI.

-By default files are stored in `~/.gcm/dpapi_store` but this can be configured using the environment variable `GCM_DPAPI_STORE_PATH` environment variable.
+By default files are stored in `%USERPROFILE%\.gcm\dpapi_store`.
+This can be configured using the environment variable `GCM_DPAPI_STORE_PATH` environment variable.

-If the directory does not exist is will be created.
+If the directory doesn't exist it will be created.

 ## macOS Keychain